Cross-site Scripting (XSS) Affecting zeroclipboard Open this link in a new tab package, versions [1.0.7,1.3.2)

 8 Feb 2014

 How to fix?

-zeroclipboard Affected versions of the package are vulnerable to Cross-site Scripting (XSS) due to not escaping the clipText returned from the flash object.
+zeroclipboard Affected versions of the package are vulnerable to Cross-site Scripting (XSS).
 This allows remote attackers to inject arbitrary web script or HTML via vectors related to certain SWF query parameters.

 Affected versions of the package are vulnerable to Cross-site Scripting (XSS) attacks.

 A cross-site scripting attack occurs when the attacker tricks a legitimate web-based application or site to accept a request as originating from a trusted source.